pschaus/book_lepl1402/source/part1.rst

 Arrays
 ======

 If you need a certain number of variables of the same primitive type, it can be useful to use an array type instead.
-An array variable has to be initialized with an array that you create with the :code:`new` keyword:
+Arrays are created with the :code:`new` keyword:

 ..  code-block:: java

-    int[] a = new int[4];  // a new int array with 4 elements
+    int[] a = new int[3];  // a new int array with 4 elements

 Once the array has been created, you can access the elements of the array.
 The elements of an int array are automatically initialized to 0.